EXPERIMENTS IN COALITION:

 A Polka for Mrs. Bond

-May 2020 Edition: Anna Martine Whitehead (Chicago)
+May 2020 Edition: Anna Martine Whitehead (Chicago, IL)

 Anna Martine Whitehead does performance.
 Her work considering a Black queer relationship to time and space has been presented throughout the United States and in a range of publications.
 She has developed her craft by working closely with artists, musicians, choreographers, writers, architects, geographers, and community members.
 She is based in Chicago, IL.